autumn-brough/cits4402-facial-recognition/README.md

 4. Click "Test face" and the detector will compare the test image to all classes, and make a prediction of nearest match

+**Include information of how to add new faces (simply add to FaceDataset, AND create new empty folders in Train and Test folders)**

 ##  5. Result Discussion

+**Discuss overall accuracy (very impressive)**

+**Discuss how not downscaling harmed our computation time**

+trained on 50/50
+200 correct, 15 incorrect, 215 total
+93.0% accuracy

+70/30 split (larger training set)
+126 correct, 3 incorrect, 129 total
+97.7% accurate

+trained on Lightweight (smaller training set)
+656 correct, 50 incorrect, 706 total
+92.9% accuracy